-This information explains sperm collection by testicular sperm extraction (TESE) at Memorial Sloan Kettering Cancer Center (MSK) and how you can prepare for the procedure.
+This information will help you prepare for your sperm collection by testicular sperm extraction (TESE) procedure at Memorial Sloan Kettering (MSK).

 TESE is a procedure to collect sperm directly from the testes.
 It is done if there are no sperm found in the semen.
 You may have this procedure because: